VikVist/VikVist/README.md

 - 👋 Hi, I’m @VikVist
 - 👀 I’m interested in Python, Machine Learning, Automation
-- 🌱 I’m currently learning HTML, CI/CD
+- 🌱 I’m currently learning Python,HTML, CSS and AWS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on different projects
-- 📫 How to reach me ...
+- 📫 How to reach me on Linkedin

 <!---
 VikVist/VikVist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.